How I Fell Into O

 My grey eyes perceived but a timeless world.
 It was a lonely world.

-One half night and half day, what had become a personally permanent daight, I was peering into the depths of the abyss framed by its celestial halo, when I thought I discerned a movement.
+One half night and half day, what had become a personally permanent daight, I was peering into the depths of the abyss, framed by its celestial halo, when I thought I discerned a movement.
 A ripple had bounded across its black surface and all of a sudden there was a shimmer of new light in my darkness.
 It was the birth of Aether.
 He danced in the depths of my darkness, and with the graceful gait of his naked soles he birthed new celestial orbs unobscured by their adversaries.

 I saw moons within my moon and suns within my sun, and I no longer wished to live in the in- between of incompleteness.
 I longed to leave this wakeful dream.

-And so I journeyed through the forest to the peak of a nearby mountain to meet the light of Aether and step into his world of celestial completion.
+So I journeyed through the forest to the peak of a nearby mountain to meet the light of Aether and step into his world of celestial completion.
 When I reached the edge where the halo of light kissed the mossy tip of the mountain’s peak, I stood before the gaping void and my erect body formed a line on the surface of its sphere.

 Together we were φ.